Economising on Justice

 Legitimacy and Justice

-Legitimate outcomes, however, may mature to count as just outcomes some time in the future, gaining constitutional weight.
+Legitimate outcomes, however, may mature by and by to count as just outcomes some time in the future, when they finally gain constitutional weight.

 Similarly, "contested" outcomes, may become admitted to the class of "legitimate," but not "just" outcomes.
 Say, in Ireland, abortion may have been a "contested" and "illegitimate" outcome (95% of the population opposing the proposition) for a long time.
 In the course of time, however, gradually abortion enters the range of policies that may qualify as being "legitimate," while still not being "just" (substantial, yet minority sections of society supporting abortion on certain terms).
 Over time, perhaps not in Ireland, certain practices of abortion may finally assume the status of being "just" (being generally accepted by the vast majority).
 Thus, a contested, even suppressed policy proposal generally held to be illegitimate may mature into a feasible yet still highly contested product of implementable politics and finally come to fruition as the socially dominant practice, the legitimate and just way of going about matters.